scloud19/SECipedia/apache/apache_security_tips.md

               Contains directives that apply only is a condition if the specified EXPRESSION evaluates to true

           General Notes about order of precedence
+            Nested sections are merged after non-nested sections of the same type.

             If directive containers are in a given configuration file, their respective directives will be processed in the order that they appear in the file.
               Exception
                 The only exception is the <Directory> container (from the first group).
 This directive container is processed in the shortest directory path to the longest (regardless of the config file ordering)